Fostering & Rescue

 What I hadn’t expected was how deeply Loco grieved.

-Loco β€œmother hens” kittens with a gentleness that still surprises me.
-He checks on them, settles near them, and tempers his energy into something calm and protective.
-With one litter, he would wait patiently each morning, then gently usher the kittens out one by one for breakfast before settling down to eat himself.
+Loco “mother hens” kittens with a gentleness that still surprises me.
+He checks on them, settles near them, and adjusts his energy into something calm and protective.
+With one litter, he would wait each morning, then gently usher the kittens out one by one for breakfast before settling down to eat himself.
 He takes his role very seriously and is, without question, a very good boy.
 He is also my best friend.

 He wasn’t my first dog, or my first waif and stray, but Loco was my first official rescue dog.
-I took him on knowing he would need patience, time, and care, though some things only became apparent once he’d settled.
-His dental condition was pre-existing and undiagnosed when he arrived, and there was no way for anyone to have known that at the time.
+I took him on knowing he would need patience, time, and care, though some things only became clear once he’d settled.
+His dental condition was pre-existing and undiagnosed when he arrived, and there was no way for anyone to have known at the time.

 I’m not an expert and I’m not here to tell anyone what to do.
-I simply try to be open about how and why I’m involved, and to do right by the animals in my care.
+I just try to be open about how and why I’m involved, and to do right by the animals in my care.

-About Adoption Fees
+About Adoption Donations

-Adoption fees do not generate profit.
+Adoption donations do not generate profit.
 Every cat and kitten is microchipped, neutered or spayed, flea- and worm-treated, and some also require FIV testing before they are rehomed.
 No animal leaves for a home trial until this work is completed.

 Veterinary costs are significant.
 In recent weeks alone, individual cats have incurred hundreds of pounds in vet bills, and monthly veterinary costs can run into four figures.
 Some cats require multiple vet visits before they are ready for adoption.